lblod/app-decide/scripts/project/export_csv/README.md

 ## Adding a new dataset

 1. Create `queries/<name>.sparql` with a SELECT query.
-If it's a `GROUP BY` query expected to return many rows, add a matching `ORDER BY` and do not include a `LIMIT`/`OFFSET` — those are injected dynamically at runtime for paginated datasets.
+If it's a `GROUP BY` query expected to return many rows, do not include a `LIMIT`/`OFFSET`.
+Those are injected dynamically at runtime for paginated datasets.

 2. Add an entry to `config.json`: